 The shift to automation means a shift in power towards equity partners.
-Think of a law firm like a factory and the lawyers as factory workers.
-The factory workers get replaced with machines, output increases and the factory workers are laid off.
-The few entry level factory jobs become more competitive and the older factory workers have to find something else to do, or not.
+Think of a law firm as a factory and the lawyers as factory workers.
+The factory workers get replaced with machines, output increases, and the factory workers are laid off.
+The few entry-level factory jobs become more competitive and the older factory workers have to find something else to do, or not.

-Many lawyers become lawyers to do some good, and sometimes you really can.
+Many lawyers become a solicitor to do some good, and sometimes you really can.

-Some outsiders may not understand it but joining your local public defenders or public prosecutors can have some feel-good vibes to it, along with joining a legal aid centre.
+Some outsiders may not understand it but joining your local public defenders or public prosecutors can have some feel-good vibes to it, along with joining a legal aid center.